-As soon as God created the first man, Adam, He said, it is not good that man should be alone, I will make him a help mate for him (Gen 2:18).
+As soon as God created the first man, Adam, He said, "It is not good that the man should be alone; I will make him a helper fit for him" (Gen 2:18).
 And so He created Eve.
 From the very beginning, God wanted man and woman to be together in a most intimate and exclusive union.
 Each time a man and woman came together in this way, they formed a new family.
-Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh (Gen 2:24).
+Therefore a man leaves his father and his mother and cleaves to his wife, and they become one flesh (Gen 2:24).
 From the very beginning, marriage was a natural institution to be found in every society, language and race on earth.
 The Chosen People of God, the Jews, saw marriage as a very special blessing from God.